cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/jumpcloud-saml.md

 order: 4
 ---

-# SAML with Jumpcloud
+# SAML | Jumpcloud

 JumpCloud provides [Directory-as-a-Service®](https://jumpcloud.com/daas-product/) to securely connect user identities to systems, apps, files, and networks.
 Cloudflare Access integrates with JumpCloud using the SAML protocol.
 [This documentation from JumpCloud](https://support.jumpcloud.com/customer/en/portal/topics/924865-applications-saml-sso-/articles) can help you configure applications within your JumpCloud deployment.

 These steps focus on requirements specific to Teams.

+## Set up Jumpcloud SAML

-To set up JumpCloud SAML as your IdP in Teams:
+To set up JumpCloud SAML as your identity provider:

 1. Generate a SAML certificate.